bristolgolang/machinelearning/README.md

 ## Goal

 To explore, understand and implement our own classifier algorithm.
+We'll be looking at a titanic dataset that has already been feature engineered, such that all categorical data has been encoded into numbers for us.

 ### Bonus Goals